pechyonkin/100_Days_of_ML_Code/README.md

 ---

+## Days 38–40.
+February 23–25.

+I finished the prototype of the eye trracking system.
+The model trained well and error was relatively low.
+When I visualized predictions, it turned out in some cases system is hundreds of pixels away from true label but it is always in the correct area.
+I think if I collect more data, especially for more people (currently it is only me), then the model will be able to generalize well.
+In addition there are more ways to make it better, for example, force the output to be in the correct range (inside the screen).
+At the moment, predictions are unbounded.
+I will work on this in the following days.

 ## Days 36–37.
 February 21–22.

 I have built a web-based data collection system for my eye tracking system.
 It was very tough but now it is working.
 I learned basics of HTML, JavaScript, Ajax and Flask.
 I will finish the system and then I can collect the data for the project, train the model and see if it makes good predictions.